 The waste and liquid-only sites included in the comprehensive release data set are all part of the VZEHSIT, a compilation of waste sites and their vertices corresponding to their footprint boundary extents.

-This iteration of qualifying the inventory preprocessor, CA-IPP, will omit qualifying the chemical inventory option (i.e. the chemical inventory argument will be “none” for this set of acceptance tests).

-This tool’s specific task is to parse out the relevant information for the CA waste and liquid-only sites to assemble a site list containing radionuclide and water release over time.
-During the execution of CA-IPP, uranium isotopes will be converted from activity to mass and summed together to provide a total uranium waste inventory on a site-by-site, year-by-year basis.
+This tool’s specific task is to parse out the relevant information for the VZEHSIT sites to assemble a site list containing radionuclide and water release over time.

 Functional Requirements

-The following are the functional requirements (FR) of the CA-IPP Tool:
+The following are the functional requirements (FR) of the CIE-IPP Tool:

-FR-1: Radionuclide and liquid releases are included only if the site is part of the VZEHSIT data set
+FR-1: Releases are included only if the site is part of the VZEHSIT data set

-FR-2: Read in all SIMv2 Release records with temporal data (excluding records with no year recorded)
+FR-2: Read in all SIMv2 Release records with temporal data

-FR-3: Read in all Rerouted Inventory Release information, replacing SIMV2 Release information where applicable
+FR-3: Read in all Rerouted Inventory Release information, replacing or overriding other source(s) where applicable (on a site-by-site level)

-FR-4: Read in all Solid Waste Release information, replacing SIMv2 Release output and appending new sites as applicable
+FR-4: Read in all Chemical Inventory Release records with temporal data.

-FR-5: Convert SIMv2 Release records’ source type (e.g. “Solids” vs “Liquid”) to “Liquid” where the “Inventory Module” has the matching string “entrained” (case-insensitive match)
+FR-5: Convert SIMv2 Release records’ source type (e.g. “Solids” vs “Liquid”) to “Liquid” where the “Inventory Module” has the matching string “entrained”

+FR-6: Include only “liquid” type sources from SIMv2 Release records (after satisfying FR-5)

-FR-6: Read in the SAC Liquid Release only if the site record is not already included.
+FR-7: Read in the SAC Liquid Release only if the site record is not already included.
 For these sites, only the liquid release information is read in.

-FR-7: Convert uranium from activity to mass for all isotopes for sites with a “Liquid” waste type

-FR-8: Solid Waste Release types should be assigned the waste type “Solid Release Series”.
-All remaining records in the CA-IPP output should have waste type “Liquid”
+This will also exclude sites that have the character string “241-“ in the site name.
+The exception to this exclusion rule are sites that have “241-C” in the name.

+FR-8: All waste release information will be grouped on a site-by-site, copc-by-copc, and year-by-year basis

+FR-9: Only six significant figures will be preserved after compiling all of the information, rounding to the 6th significant digit.
+The rounding mechanism will follow the banker’s method.
+A tolerance of error of “one” is reserved for any given value at the 6th significant digit (e.g. 3.14159 +/-0.00001)

 Software Requirements Specifications

 The Perl programming language was used to develop this script.
 No libraries outside of the standard distribution of the Perl v5.18.2 interpreter were used.